rlguy/FantasyMapGenerator/README.md

 ![alt tag](http://rlguy.com/map_generation/images/voronoi_delaunay_overlay.jpg)

-The vertices in the Voronoi diagram will be used as the nodes in an irregular grid.
+The vertices of the Voronoi diagram will be used as the nodes in an irregular grid.
 Note that each node has exactly three neighbours.

 ## Generating Terrain